-The routine had been altered.
-My son found comfort in routine.
+My son found comfort in routine but it changed.
 Despite the thrill of having his dad home early, his internal comfort meter had been interrupted.
 Over the years, he has learned to process and sit with the friction of fear and hope churning inside.

 Today my youngest started his sophomore year of high school.
-My oldest son will be transferring to a college out of state in a few weeks.
-My daughter will begin culinary school after six years of homeschooling at our dining room table.
+In a few weeks, my oldest son transfers to a college out of state.
+My daughter begins culinary school after six years of homeschooling at our dining room table.
 Last spring, I felt almost euphoric at the possibilities that lie ahead in a new season of life.

 Today, I don’t like how this feels.

-To everyone else, this appears to be a defining moment in my life.
+To everyone else, this day appears to be a defining moment in my life.
 That’s probably true.
 But it feels uncomfortable.
 Daunting.
-My days have always been ordered by “mom” routines.
+My days normally consisted of “mom” routines.
 Opportunities to pursue my passions were limited.
 So I saw them from far away and lived with the acknowledgement that one day there would be more time to explore.
 That time is now.
-And today I sit with both fear and hope.
-But maybe I can learn a thing or two from my son about overcoming discomfort.
+However, today I sit with both fear and hope.
+Maybe I can learn a thing or two from my son about overcoming discomfort.